3 Reasons Why Anger Is So Hard for You

 2. Everyone got angry.
 On the opposite end of the spectrum, big explosive anger (whether or not violence was a part of it) can be really overwhelming and scary - at any age, but especially for a child.

-Your nervous system probably learned early on to stay in a state of alert and to constantly be scanning for danger or possible sensitive topics/situations.
-You learned that anger could mean throwing things, slamming doors, the possibility of being physically hurt, being shamed or criticized, feeling unsafe and uncared for.
+Your nervous system probably learned early on to stay in a state of high alert (or hyperarousal) and to constantly be scanning for danger or possible sensitive topics/situations.
+You learned that anger could mean throwing things, slamming doors, the possibility of being physically hurt, being shamed or criticized, feeling unsafe and uncared for, and more.

 3. Anger was judged.
 Throwing judgment into the mix can really complicate things.
 But the reality is that it may have been part of the picture, regardless of whether no one got angry or everyone got angry.

 You may have heard things like “only bitchy women get angry” or “it isn’t nice to be so loud”.
 People often judge what they don’t understand or like in themselves, but that’s really confusing for a kid - or an adult.
-If your family experienced intergenerational trauma or persecution, experiencing anger may not have been safe or possible.
+If your family experienced intergenerational trauma or persecution of any kind, experiencing anger may not have been safe or possible.

 Not sure?
 Take a moment to notice what your internal response to your own anger or other people’s anger is.